 International Studies Office

-MAJOR ADVISING SHEETS: The Education Abroad Advisors work with departments to identify education abroad programs that have strong curricular matches with UVA majors, through course equivalencies and/or by providing courses that are not offered on Grounds.
+MAJOR ADVISING SHEETS: The Education Abroad Advisors work with departments to identify programs that have strong curricular matches with UVA majors, through course equivalencies and/or by providing courses that are not offered on Grounds.
 The Education Abroad Major Advising Sheets are a result of these efforts.
 These serve as a starting point for students to find programs targeted to that discipline.
 The programs listed on the Sheets were chosen with the department’s requirements and student interests in mind.
 The ISO will continue to add Education Abroad Major Advising Sheets to the website as they are completed with departmental support.
-If there is not yet one listed for your department and you are interested in helping the ISO create one, please contact the ISO at email@example.com.
+If there is not yet one available for your department and you are interested in helping the ISO create one, please contact the ISO at [email protected].

 Student Disability Access Center (SDAC)